The most beautiful carnivals in Italy

 Celebrate the funnest event of the year from north to south!

 The Carnival is a real tradition in Italy!
-Since ancient times this feast has been celebrated with elaborate costumes, impressive masks and events of all kinds.
-Some Italian cities stand out for their centuries-old traditions and boast the most famous carnivals in the country.
+Since ancient times, this feast has been celebrated with elaborate costumes, impressive masks and events of all kinds.

 Carousel horse in Italy decorated for the carnival